 Also within the first floor, ING DIRECT will feature a different local partner each month and provide great savings on one feature product.
 100% of the proceeds from these items is given to local charities.

 The second floor, called Network Orange, is a high-tech shared-office space for independent businesspeople.
 The Network Orange floor includes three high-tech meeting spaces with LED displays, webinar-ready video systems and digital whiteboards.
 There is also a large meeting space for up to 40 people — free for Toronto community groups, student organizations, non-profit groups, brainstorms, book clubs and “entrepreneur’s meetings.”
-Space can be booked online.

 Network Orange members can chose from packages with different combinations of meeting room and workspace time.
 There is also a daily drop-in rate for the occasional worker that needs a flexible and creative space.
 All proceeds donated to local charities.